Choose Texas Power logo

 3. Compare energy companies and electric rates

 Once you have the details, you can start comparing plans.
 Enter your ZIP code on our marketplace to browse the available electricity rates in your area.
 Filter by rate type, provider, or contract length to narrow your options.
+You can also take a quick quiz to simplify your shopping experience.

 Review our guide to understanding electric plans for more details.